Everyone

 Raising the issue with your employer

-If you have been unable to resolve an issue yourself or with the help of Early Resolution or mediation services and you decide to raise a personal grievance, this must be done within certain timeframes.
+If you have been unable to resolve an issue yourself or with the help of or services and you decide to raise a personal grievance, this must be done within certain timeframes.

 The personal grievance must be raised in such a way that your employer fully understands that a grievance has been raised and the reasons for it.